What is Lead Management?

 Let's take a closer look at the many steps of the lead management process:

 Lead capture automation entails automatically capturing leads in your system.
-In today's world, there are endless sources of lead generation, and when the lead volume is big, manually entering each lead into the system is impractical (as you saw in the infographic above).
+In today's world, there are endless sources of lead generation, and when the lead volume is big, manually entering each lead into the system is impractical.
 Lead capture automation guarantees that each lead is supplied into the system at the point of origin, preventing any kind of lead leakage.
 Another benefit of lead collection automation is the ability to automatically determine which sources are delivering the most leads and money for you.
-Both the high profit and the money-draining lead creation sources are easily identified.
+Both the high-profit and the money-draining lead creation sources are easily identified.
 This information is critical for marketing and business intelligence teams because it allows them to reimagine their budget.

 When a lead is collected, the lead management or lead monitoring software begins following that lead's activities and behavior — the sites they visit, the forms they fill out, the time they spend on your blog, and so on.
 Essentially, it provides you with crucial information about your leads that you would not have otherwise.
 Conversations over the phone or via chat are also tracked by modern lead management tools.